-The DPHPRS has the responsibility of assisting in the preparation of residents and institutions for environmental and man-made emergencies and disasters.
+The Division of Public Health Preparedness and Response Services (DPHPRS) has the responsibility of assisting in the preparation of residents and institutions for environmental and man-made emergencies and disasters.
 The office also assists in establishing local priorities and protocols for emergencies that occur with or without warning.
-The DPHPRS works in coordination with The Charles County Department of Emergency Services, Maryland State Department of Health and Mental Hygiene, The Department of Homeland Security, FEMA and The Centers for Disease Control.
+The DPHPRS works in coordination with The Charles County Department of Emergency Services, Maryland State Department of Health , The Department of Homeland Security, FEMA and The Centers for Disease Control.

 A disaster can strike quickly, without warning, causing you to evacuate your home or forcing you to take shelter in your home.
 Whether you face a hurricane, tornado or bioterrorism threat it is essential that you are prepared.